Why AP called Iowa for Trump: Race call explained

 WASHINGTON (AP) — Former President Donald Trump scored the first victory of the 2024 presidential primary season Monday with a sweeping and broad-based win in the Iowa Republican caucuses.
 The Associated Press declared the former president the winner based on an analysis of initial returns as well as results of AP VoteCast, a survey of voters who planned to caucus on Monday night.
 Both showed Trump with an insurmountable lead.

 Initial results from eight counties showed Trump with far more than half of the total votes counted as of 8:31 pm.
-ET, with Florida Gov. Ron DeSantis and former U.N.
-Ambassador Nikki Haley in a tight competition for second place, far behind the former president.
-These counties included rural areas that are demographically and politically similar to a large number of counties that had yet to report.
+ET, significantly ahead of the rest of the field.
+These counties included rural areas that are demographically and politically similar to the large number of counties that had yet to report.

+The Associated Press has also determined that Florida Gov. Ron DeSantis will finish in a distant second, ahead of former U.N.
+Ambassador Nikki Haley.
+With an estimated 10% of ballots remaining to be counted, DeSantis led Haley by approximately 2,300 votes or about 2 percentage points.
+With votes reported in all but one of Iowa’s 99 counties, Haley isn’t doing well enough anywhere to catch DeSantis, based on the number of outstanding votes.

 The Iowa caucuses are different.
 There are no “polls” and no fixed time when all the voting ends.
 Instead, there is an 8 p.m.
-ET deadline for voters taking part to arrive at their caucus site, at which point deliberations among caucusgoers begin behind closed doors.
+ET deadline for caucus voters to arrive at their location, at which point deliberations among caucusgoers begin behind closed doors.
 Some caucus sites might complete their business in a few minutes, while others can take some time to determine the outcome.

 For that reason, AP followed its past practice and did not make a “poll close” declaration of the winner on Monday night.
 Instead, AP reviewed returns from caucus sites across Iowa and declared Trump the winner only after those results, along with VoteCast and other evidence, made it unquestionably clear he had won.